MohamedBarbych/WebApp-Shcool-Absence-Management/README.md

 # 📝✨ WebApp-Shcool-Absence-Management

-🌟 **A comprehensive web application to manage student absences in a kindergarten using Spring Boot, Angular/, and MySQL.**
+🌟 **A comprehensive web application to manage student absences in a kindergarten using Spring Boot, Angular, and MySQL.**

 ---